Toyro98/FG22_TurnBased/README.md

 | Space | Jump
 | Escape | Pauses the game
 | Left Click | Shoots a rocket
-| Right Click | Throws a granade (hold right click to charge it and too throw further)
+| Right Click | Throws a grenade (hold right click to charge it and too throw further)